AdobeDocs/experience-platform.en/help/identity-service/guardrails.md

 #### Identity Service: Custom namespace identity type changes

-The following deletion logic is an upcoming behavior of Identity Service.
 Please contact your Adobe account team to request a change in identity type if your production sandbox contains:

 * A custom namespace where the person identifiers (such as CRM IDs) are configured as cookie/device identity type.
 * A custom namespace where cookie/device identifiers are configured as cross-device identity type.